Updated

 - stiffness in the abdomen area.

-If any of the signs or symptoms listed above occur for no known reason, and it is soon after you underwent hernia repair surgery, then these symptoms could indicate your body is rejecting the device.
-You should see your doctor immediately to discuss the symptoms.
+If any of the signs or symptoms listed above occur for no known reason, and it is soon after you underwent hernia mesh repair surgery, then these symptoms could indicate your body is rejecting the device.
+You should seek medical attention immediately to discuss the symptoms.

 4. How is mesh implant rejection diagnosed?